Sunday, October 26, 2025

 Selecting Raspberries: Look for raspberries that are brightly colored and have a plump appearance.
 Avoid berries that are dull, mushy, or have a dull color.
 Check the container for any signs of mold or excessive moisture.
 Moldy berries can quickly spread and spoil the rest of the batch.
 Give the container a gentle shake to see if the raspberries move freely.
 This can indicate their freshness and firmness.

 Storing Raspberries: Keep raspberries refrigerated immediately after purchasing or picking.
 The cool temperature helps slow the ripening process and extend their shelf life.
-Store raspberries in a shallow container or paper towel-lined plate to allow air circulation and prevent moisture buildup.
-Only wash raspberries right before you plan to use them.
+Store raspberries in a shallow container or on a paper towel-lined plate to allow for air circulation and prevent moisture buildup.
+Wash raspberries just before you plan to use them.
 Excess moisture can promote mold growth and cause them to spoil faster.
 If you have excess raspberries that you won't be able to use within a few days, consider freezing them to preserve their freshness.

 Freezing Raspberries: Start by gently washing the raspberries under cool running water.
 Be careful not to soak them, as this can lead to waterlogging.
 Place the washed raspberries in a single layer on a baking sheet or tray lined with parchment paper.
 Place the baking sheet in the freezer and allow the raspberries to freeze individually for about two hours or until they are firm.
 Transfer the frozen raspberries to a sealed plastic bag or airtight container.
 Make sure to label and date the package.
 Return the raspberries to the freezer and use them within ten months for the best quality.